Mechanism Redesign: Introduction

-The second application of our revenue estimator is to instrumented optimization (see Section~\ref{s:iron-rank}).
-The error in our revenue estimate for auction B from the bids in auction C depends on the allocation rule for auction C. (It depends, in particular, on a relationship between the position weights in B and C; for example, in the A/B testing application, above, the position weights are related by $\epsilon$.)
-Our first result shows that there is universal treatment B such that in the A/B test mechanism C, the revenue of any other position auction can be estimated.
-A solution, then, to the instrumented optimization problem is to run the A/B test mechanism C that corresponds to the revenue optimal position auction A and this universal treatment B. Our second result incorporates a bound on the desired rate of estimation into the revenue optimization problem and derives the revenue optimal auction subject to good revenue inference.
-Our analysis gives a tradeoff between revenue bounds (relative to the optimal position auction) and the desired rate of inference.
-Finally, we show that the revenue optimal position auction (without reserve prices or ironing) approximates the revenue optimal auction (with reserve prices and ironing); thus, there is little loss in revenue from restricting to the family of position auctions for which our inference methods are applicable.
+The main result of the paper is an analysis of the instrumented optimization problem where the principal aims to run a mechanism that is both good for revenue and good for subsequent inference.
+As a first result, we show that there is universal treatment B such that in the A/B test mechanism C, the revenue of any other position auction can be estimated with low error.
+A heuristic solution to the instrumented optimization problem, then, is to run the A/B test mechanism C that corresponds to the revenue optimal position auction A and this universal treatment B. Our second result incorporates a bound on the desired rate of estimation into the revenue optimization problem and derives the revenue optimal auction subject to good revenue inference.
+Our analysis gives a tradeoff between revenue bounds (relative to the optimal position auction) and the desired rate of convergence.

-Our bounds on the error of our estimator are expressed in terms of the the number of samples (from the bid distribution, subsequently denoted by $N$) and the number of bidders (in each auction, subsequently denoted by $n$).
-A straightforward econometric analysis might treat the number of bidders in each auction as a constant; consequently, the bounds from such an analysis would not preclude the possibility that there is a very large error until the number of samples is exponentially larger than this number of bidders.
-Such an error bound would have no practical significance as, for auctions with ten or more bidders, the number of samples required for convergence to the limit behavior could be more than the number of people on the planet.
-Though their proofs are more complex, in contrast, our bounds show that the dependence on the number of bidders is modest.
+Our bounds on the error of our estimator are expressed in terms of the the number of samples (from the bid distribution, subsequently denoted by $N$), the number of bidders (in each auction, subsequently denoted by $n$, and the similarity between the incumbant and counterfactual auction by $\epsilon$).
+A straightforward econometric analysis might treat the number of bidders and parameters of the auctions as constants without quantifying the detailed dependence of the error on these constants.
+Such analysis does not preclude the possibility that there is a very large error until the number of samples is exponentially larger than this number of bidders.\footnote{For example, in a single-unit $n$-agent all-pay auction the bids of the median bidder are an exponential factor smaller than their value.
+Of course, the revenue of the $n/2$-unit all-pay auction depends very much on good estimates on the contribution to the revenue from the median bidder.} In contrast, our error bounds show at most polynomial dependence on the number of bidders and logarithmic dependence on the similarity between auctions $1/\epsilon$.

-While much of this paper focuses on estimating and optimizing revenue, in Section~\ref{s:welfare} we extend the method to the estimation of social welfare.
+While much of this paper focuses on estimating and optimizing revenue, in \Cref{s:welfare} we extend the method to the estimation of social welfare.